 Herbal plant with astringent and digestive effects, used in case of diarrhoea and stomachache, best taken as tea or tincture.

-Common Names: yarrow, milfoil, carpenter’s weed, millefoil, soldier’s woundwort, nose-bleed
+Common names: yarrow, milfoil, carpenter’s weed, millefoil, soldier’s woundwort, nose-bleed, nosebleed plant

 – Pro azulenes

 Aerial parts (flowers, leaves, sometimes stems)

 Stomach pain (with spasms), spasms or cramps during menstrual disorders, heavy bleeding during menstruation (used in tea or tincture), anorexia, dyspepsia (digestive disorders or indigestion), flatulence, gastroesophageal reflux (stomach acid), gout, diarrhoea, fever

 Small cuts, (minor) wounds, greasy hair (in shampoos), hemorrhoids, burns, acne, bruises, sprains